 To have cultural capital is not only to know the valued information, but to embody it, to look like it is natural and a part of who we are.
 Cultural capital, or the lack thereof, can be found in your dress, haircut, the way you hold your body, accent and manner of speaking.
 Bourdieu argues the rich discussing the “banalities about art…are inseparable from the steady tone, the slow casual diction, the distant or self assured smile, the measured gesture, the well-tailored suit.”

 Comedian Jim Gaffigan talks about a number of issues around McDonald’s and consumption.
 Specifically I find his commentary referencing the negative cultural capital around eating at McDonald’s interesting.
 McDonald’s is not only not held in esteem, but it is generally thought of as cheap, poor quality food for unrefined palates.
 In the clip, Gaffigan talks about the negative stigma of consuming McDonald’s and connects it to similar practices lacking cultural capital.
+Though his comparisons might be considered offensive (references to sex work, tattooing), they are rooted in the cultural hierarchies and values he is satirizing.

 “Its fun telling people you go to McDonald’s.
 They always give you that look like ‘Oh, I didn’t know I was better than you’.”